Flexi Levels - Reorganise Sort and Group your Accounts

 3. Determine and control the sorting position on the report of that Flexi Level

-and all of these features are implemented using a simple drag and drop user interface.
+All of these features are implemented using a simple drag and drop user interface.

 Add_GeneralExpense.gif